 - Heart Condition – In general, massage therapy techniques that encourage circulation should be avoided in the third trimester for clients with a heart condition.

 Despite a therapist’s best efforts, there are several situations where a cautious approach and a signed release form are insufficient.
 In addition to massage therapy being contraindicated, an immediate healthcare referral is mandated for:

 - Possible Miscarriage – Signs include a bloody discharge, continual abdominal pains and sudden gush of water or leakage of amniotic fluid

-- Eclampsia (Toxemia) – This is an emergency situation!
-Developing in 1 out of 200 patients with pre-eclampsia, symptoms include persistent severe headaches, persistent severe back pain unrelieved by change of position, severe nausea/vomiting, systemic edema, pitted edema, increased blood pressure, visual disturbances and convulsions
+- Eclampsia (Toxemia) – This is an emergency!
+1 out of 200 pregnant women develops pre-eclampsia.
+Symptoms include persistent severe headaches, persistent severe back pain unrelieved by change of position, severe nausea/vomiting, systemic edema, pitting edema, increased blood pressure, visual disturbances, and convulsions

 If massage therapists don’t allow the possible dangers of a high-risk pregnancy to frighten them, working with this population fulfills an enormous need for specialized prenatal care.
-By communicating with prenatal care providers, obtaining signed release forms and being aware of the difference between massage cautions and contraindications, bodyworkers can be a tremendous ally to expecting mothers – especially to those who need it most.
+By communicating with prenatal care providers, obtaining release forms, and being aware of the difference between massage cautions and contraindications, bodyworkers can be a resource for expecting mothers.

 Earn continuing education credit for this article contained in our Prenatal & Pediatric Massage series.
 Click here to enroll.